-But with the proper guidance and perspective – the proper coaching and mentoring – leaders can not only learn to avoid these pitfalls, they can start engaging with themselves, and those in their sphere-of-influence, in significantly more powerful and productive ways.
+But with the proper guidance and perspective – the proper coaching and mentoring – leaders can not only learn to avoid these pitfalls, they can start engaging with themselves, and those in their sphere-of-influence, in increasingly powerful and productive ways.

 They key, of course, is recognizing that in order to change how you lead, you have to change how you think.

 That’s where LeadershipTraction comes in.

 Improving What You Think Improves How You Think